Toy Example - Tabularized GiGL#

 in python/gigl/src/mocking/lib/constants.py

-to upload to your resources you own.
+to upload to resources you own.

 We run the following command to upload the relevant mocks to GCS and BQ: